 We built our website on HubSpot’s CMS as you can easily manage these changes with their drag-and-drop system to execute this.

 Even better, if you adopt an ABM strategy, you can leverage your customer data in the CRM to generate personalised content.
 That further supports the sales process.

 Step 8: Paid advertising on Google (PPC) and Social Media

-Some people put paid social with social media, but I like to talk about it together.
+Some people put paid social with social media, but I like discussing it together.
 Paid marketing is a strategy across Google, Bing, LinkedIn, Facebook and Instagram.
 Understand where your buyers are during the buying process and on which browser or social account, and you can tie ads into the persuasion part of the inbound marketing campaign.

 Use your conversion ads to strategically appear around keywords or key phrases that map to the buyer’s journey on Google, Bing and LinkedIn.